rpavlyuk/ESPRelayBoard/README.md

   * `Channels count (actuators)`: number of relays (actuators) you'd like to control (or your board has)
   * `Contact sensors count`: number of contact sensors you'd like to activate  and monitor
   * `Refresh interval (ms)`: relay/sensor reading update interval.
 Used in WEB interface.
-* `CA / Root Certificate`: PEM formatted SSL root/intermediate certification path.
+* `CA / Root Certificates`: PEM formatted SSL root/intermediate certificate.
 Used by MQTTS connection and HTTPS firmware OTA update.
+You can separately configure the certificate for MQTT and for OTA update via HTTPS.

 Changing number of sensors or relays requires a restart of the device.
 Use button `Reboot Device` at the bottom of configuration page.